flipperdevices/flipperzero-firmware/applications_user/README.md

-Put your custom applications in this folder.
+Put your custom applications in this folder (or use applications/external).